Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Discussion

-Looking ahead, it is now the time to extend such a comparison between the analytic results at Gaussian CFT and the numerical results from large-scale computation to other entanglement measurements, such as multipartite entanglement~\cite{wangEntanglement2025,lyuMutiparty2025,songEntanglement2025}, quantum Fisher information~\cite{scheieWitnessing2021,zhouQuantum2025,shimokawaExperiment2025} and even quantum conditional mutual information for mixed state~\cite{wangAnalog2025}.
-With the hope that at (2+1) dimension or higher, these entanglement properties can bridge the fundamental entanglement concepts from precise analytic calculation for often-time weakly interacting systems, to practical model computations for strongly correlated systems and eventually applications to realistic experiments for quantum materials.
-In this way, exotic quantum critical points and emerging quantum many-body phases, and their associated theory, computation, and experimental verification, could be expected to unite from the entanglement perspective.\\
+Looking ahead, it is now the time to extend such a comparison at (2+1)d between the analytic results at Gaussian fixed point and the non-perturbative numerical results from large-scale computation to other entanglement measurements, such as multipartite entanglement~\cite{wangEntanglement2025,lyuMutiparty2025,songEntanglement2025}, quantum Fisher information~\cite{scheieWitnessing2021,zhouQuantum2025,shimokawaExperiment2025} and even quantum conditional mutual information for mixed state~\cite{wangAnalog2025}.
+With the hope that in (2+1) dimensions or higher, these entanglement properties can bridge the fundamental and quintessential properties of quantum states of matter from precise analytic calculation for often-time weakly interacting systems, to practical model computations for strongly correlated systems and eventually applications to realistic experiments for quantum materials.
+In this way, exotic quantum critical points and emerging quantum many-body phases, and their associated theory, computation, and experimental detection, could be expected to unite from the entanglement perspective.\\